anhthutg/tindog/README.md

-## TinDog responsive web page is here
+## Find a friend of your pet via TinDog responsive web page
 https://anhthutg.github.io/tindog/

 ### This web page is using